robertjbennett99/ZRDJBackend/README.md

 GET '/usernameexists/:username'
 returns boolean indicating whether this username is taken

+GET '/newssentiment/:ticker'
+returns sentiment score from -5 to 5, determined by recent headlines pulled from News API

-GET '/sentiment/:ticker'
+GET '/twittersentiment/:ticker'
-returns sentiment score from -5 to 5
+returns sentiment score from -5 to 5, determined by recent tweets pulled from Twitter API